EvilOlaf/scum/README.md

 ### Footnotes
 I am certain some port exposures are unnecessary.
 However, I could not find clear documentation on which ports and protocols are required.
 The SCUM server's port calculation behavior doesn't help either.
 Exposing additional ports should not cause any harm.

+[^1]: Use `docker compose logs` to check the process.
+Once you see something like `scum-server  | LogBattlEye: Display: Config entry: MasterPort 8037` in the logs, your game server should be ready to accept player connections.